-Photos or videos can only be made with the agreement and in the presence of the lab instructor, but not of cadaver specimens.
+Photos of the black board drawings can only be made with the agreement of the lab instructor.

 Specimen preparations should be wrapped and labeled.
 Dissection materials of other groups or individuals should not be handled.
 Dissected cadaver pieces should be discarded in a designated container and discarded blades have to be collected separately.